SOLE FLYER POSTING PROCEDURES AND POLICIES

 - LANGUAGE: Posters, signs or banners announcing any on-campus event or program that convey information in a language other than English must include full translation in English.
 Posted materials may only include date, time, location and description of the event.

-- APPROVAL: Literature must be reviewed and approved for compliance with university regulations by the Center for Student Programming (CSP).
-CSP is open Monday through Friday from 8:00 am to 5:00 pm and is located in 105 Kerckhoff Hall.
+- APPROVAL: Literature must be reviewed and approved for compliance with university regulations by Student Organizations, Leadership & Engagement.
+SOLE is open Monday through Friday from 8:00 am to 5:00 pm and is located in 105 Kerckhoff Hall.

-- OFF-CAMPUS ACTIVITIES: CSP cannot post flyers from campus organizations or departments that concern off-campus activities.
+- OFF-CAMPUS ACTIVITIES: SOLE cannot post flyers from campus organizations or departments that concern off-campus activities.

 *PLEASE NOTE: There are different policies which apply to Residence Halls and the Center for Health Sciences.
-Contact your CSP advisor to direct you to the appropriate office for those policies.
+Contact your SOLE advisor to direct you to the appropriate office for those policies.

 Note: No sign, poster, flyer, paint, chalk, or ink messages may be placed, affixed, or applied to the walls, windows, floors, or other surfaces of campus buildings or structures, streets, walkways, utility poles, lamp posts, newspaper racks, trash receptacles, construction fences, trees, or shrubbery.